 As you can see, there are multiple cases when you can implement a calendar in your app.
 And there are two ways to do that: you can develop one from scratch or use an out-of-the-box solution.

 What calendar APIs are available?

-Open source libraries for a customizable calendar
+Open-source libraries for a customizable calendar

-Initially, the component was a standard calendar.
+Initially, this component was a standard calendar.
 It was possible to change the color scheme, size, and fonts, and to transform it to a weekly view.
 It also had the ability to display dots to indicate events scheduled for a particular day.

 From this point, we added the ability to open an event directly from the calendar and see its detailed description.

 The dots that indicate the presence of events differ.
 Green dots represent events posted by the user.
 White dots represent events posted by others that the user plans to visit.

 To build your custom UI, you can also use UICollectionView, which manages an ordered collection of data items and presents them using customizable layouts.

 First of all, your calendar should have an easy-to-use interface.
 It’s a calendar, so don’t build in a learning curve.
 You should focus on the UI and UX design to make your calendar stand out.
 This can be achieved with bright colors, round shapes, and shadows.
 Or instead of attracting attention with bright colors and unusual shapes, you can stick to a minimalist design to let users focus on the main functionality of your app.